Claudia-Palierne/DataMining-MagicSeaWeed/README.md

 * main.py: The main script that initiates the web scraping process.
 * one_beach_scrapping.py: Contains the functions for retrieving the data of interest (detailed below) for one url page.
 * url_extraction.py: Contains the functions for getting all beaches urls using Selenium.
+* database.py : containes the function related to SQL, i.e. create database and table and inserting the values.
 * conf.json : the configuration file read by all the .py
 * conf_sql.json : the configuration file read for the sql queries.